ckjdc/learngit/readme.txt

-Git is a version contol system.
+Git is a distributed version control system.
 Git is free software.